 Capital Markets operates a relationship management model with the objective of developing a deep and comprehensive understanding of its customers and their sectors and markets, enabling AIB to identify opportunities to meet a broader range of customer financial needs.
 Capital Markets provides a full suite of products and services across Ireland and selected products in the United Kingdom, Europe and the United States.
 Staff are based in Dublin and across Ireland, London and New York.
-AIB selectively participates in European and U.S. syndicated loans and bonds, and in senior bonds issued by U.S. and European CLO securitisations.
-The activity of the U.S. based Syndicated & International Finance team is focused on syndicated loans and bonds to U.S. corporate borrowers, with the New York Branch comprising of a Treasury function, a Corporate Loan portfolio and a recently initiated Energy, Climate Change & Infrastructure business in support of the Group's ESG strategy.
+To provide geographic and sector diversification, AIB selectively participates in European and U.S. syndicated loans and bonds, and in senior bonds issued by U.S. and European CLO securitisations.
+The activity of the U.S. based Syndicated & International Finance team is focused on public market loan syndications bonds to U.S. corporate borrowers, with the New York Branch comprising of a Treasury function, a Corporate Loan portfolio and a recently initiated Energy, Climate Change & Infrastructure business in support of the Group's ESG strategy.